philipkarim/master_thesis/README.md

 # Master Thesis - Machine learning with Quantum Computers
 ## Philip K. Sørli Niane

-This the github repository with the codes used in my master thesis
+Repository containing codes used in my master thesis.

+Clean up of codes and folders are highly necessary.